Don’t be fooled by the name – the Adelaide Dolphin Sanctuary is home to more than just dolphins. Here’s what else.

 Between 1800 and 1830, long-nosed fur seals almost became extinct as a result of hunting.
 It took almost 140 years for numbers to recover and now there’s about 100,000 of them living around South Australia.

-On one cold winter’s day in 2016 more than 100 long-nosed fur seals were seen in the Outer Harbor breakwaters – so keep your eye out if you’re visiting this winter.
+On one cold winter’s day in 2016 more than 100 long-nosed fur seals were seen in the Outer Harbor breakwaters – so keep your eye out if you’re visiting.

 2. Southern eagle rays (Myliobatis tenuicaudatus)